-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted- average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders (1) 100,000 (1) 0 Equity compensation plans not approved by security holders Total 100,000 (1) 0
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted- average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders (1) (2) 100,000 (1) 0 Equity compensation plans not approved by security holders Total 100,000 (1) 0

-(1) Relates to an award of 200,000 shares of restricted Class B Common Stock to J. Frank Harrison, III that was approved by the Company's stockholders on May 12, 1999.
+- (1) Relates to an award of 200,000 shares of restricted Class B Common Stock to J. Frank Harrison, III that was approved by the Company's stockholders on May 12, 1999.
 Pursuant to the award, 20,000 shares of the Company's Class B Common Stock either vest or fail to vest each year for fiscal year 1999 through fiscal year 2008 based on the Company's achievement of certain performance goals.
-A total of 80,000 shares vested and 20,000 shares failed to vest with respect to fiscal year 1999 through fiscal year 2003.
-The 100,000 remaining shares of Class B Common Stock are subject to vesting based on the Company's performance during fiscal year 2004 through fiscal year 2008.
 As a restricted stock award, no amounts are payable by Mr. Harrison, III upon the vesting of such shares.
+As of January 2, 2005, a total of 80,000 shares had vested with respect to fiscal year 2000 through fiscal year 2003 and 20,000 shares had failed to vest with respect to fiscal year 1999.
+As of January 2, 2005, there were 100,000 remaining shares of Class B Common Stock subject to vesting based on the Company's performance during fiscal year 2004 through 2008. - On January 3, 2005, an additional 20,000 shares of the Company's Class B Common Stock vested based on the Company's performance in fiscal year 2004.
+Accordingly, as of March 15, 2005, there were 80,000 remaining shares of Class B Common Stock subject to vesting based on the Company's performance during fiscal year 2005 through fiscal year 2008.